 emtricitabine - oral, Emtriva (cont.)

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking emtricitabine and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.Take this medication by mouth, usually once daily with or without food or as directed by your doctor.
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.Dosage is based on your medical condition, dosage form (capsule or liquid), and response to treatment.
+In children, the dosage may also be based on weight.
 Do not switch between the capsule and liquid forms.This medication works best when the amount of drug in your body is kept at a constant level.
 Therefore, take this drug at the same time each day.It is very important to continue taking this medication (and other HIV medications) exactly as prescribed by your doctor.
 Do not skip any doses.
 Refill your medication before you run out.Do not take more or less of this drug than prescribed or stop taking it (or other HIV medicines) even for a short time unless directed to do so by your doctor.
 Skipping or changing your dose without approval from your doctor may cause the amount of virus to increase, make the infection more difficult to treat (resistant), or worsen side effects.

 Report Problems to the Food and Drug Administration